GoodGuyGregory/cplusplus/Udemy/learnc++/IOStreams/Practice/Notes.md

 **Reading Binary in C++**

-Binary Reading is Faster in C++ compared to text
+Binary Reading is Faster in C++ compared to text IO
 Mode: ios::binary
     * read()
     * write()